florian-h05/openhab-conf/UI/widgets/README.md

 Open the column options and set its width to 100%.
 Finally, choose `doorbellPageWidget` from the personal widgets.

-Configuration of the widget itself is self-explaining.
+Configuration of the widget itself should be self-explaining through the parameter descriptions.

 ## [`emsEnergyflow`](./florianh-widgetset/emsEnergyflow.yaml)